Preston, Victoria: Arts and entertainment

-As part of the City of Darebin, Preston has an active and eclectic artists and DIY community which is contemporary, experimental, and culturally diverse.
-Writers, musicians, and visual artists flock to the locality for performance, collaboration, and acceptance.
-Notable contributors to the Darebin arts community are locals Saint Jude, Downhills Home, The Contrast, The Melbourne Ukulele Kollective, Performing Older Women's Circus (POW Circus), Darebin City Brass, and members of Little John, to name a few.
+As part of the City of Darebin, Preston has an artists and DIY community which has been described as contemporary, experimental, and culturally diverse.
+Writers, musicians, and visual artists have moved to the locality.
+Notable contributors to the Darebin arts community include locals Saint Jude, Downhills Home, The Contrast, The Melbourne Ukulele Kollective, Performing Older Women's Circus (POW Circus), Darebin City Brass, and members of Little John.
 Darebin celebrates the artistry and diversity of the community with regular festivals and events such as the Darebin Music Feast and the now-defunct High Vibes Festival.
-The major community Indigenous Radio Station 3KND is located in Mary Street in Preston and is completely Aboriginal managed.
+The major community Indigenous Radio Station 3KND is located in Mary Street in Preston and is Aboriginal managed.

 The 2001 film Mallboy is set in Preston, specifically the Northland Shopping Centre and surrounding streets.

 A Preston house viewing inspired the song "Depreston" by musician Courtney Barnett on her album Sometimes I Sit and Think, and Sometimes I Just Sit, which was recorded at Head Gap Studio in Preston.